Ostrum speaks out against oil and gas exploration in the Arctic

 The signatories to this open letter urge banks and oil and gas companies to fulfil their fiduciary duty to investors and refuse to engage in drilling in the Arctic Refuge.
 Ostrum Asset Management also calls for fresh support for the vast range of existing clean energy solutions and sustainable industries in Alaska.

-1 Current projections are for warming of at least 4°C worldwide if no
+1 Current projections are for warming of at least 4°C worldwide if no action is taken.
+This increase would irreversibly compromise ecosystems and economies.

 2 The North Slope is a region of Alaska located on the northern slope of the Brooks mountain range along the coast of the Arctic ocean.